facelessuser/wcmatch/docs/src/markdown/glob.md

 [`iglob`](#iglob).
 Functions like [`globmatch`](#globmatch) and [`globfilter`](#globfilter) would get no
 benefit from disabling "unique" optimizations as they only match what they are given.

-!!! new "New in 6.0"
+/// new | New in 6.0
 "Unique" optimizations were added in 6.0, along with `NOUNIQUE`.
+///

 #### `glob.GLOBTILDE, glob.T` {: #globtilde}